Do Hedge Apples

 found that small aluminum loaf pans worked well for holding the

 hedge apples indoors.
-One hedge apple was placed in each pan, and
+One or two hedge apples were placed in each pan, and

 two pans were placed on opposite ends of each floor of our house.

-The photo shows what the hedge apples looked like after being inside
+The photo shows what the hedge apples looked like after being indoors

-spider after the hedge apples were brought in the house late last
+spider after the hedge apples were brought in the house in late

-fall, sometime during month 1 or 2.
+fall, sometime during the first or second month.
 Now we'll see if and when the

 spiders return.
 There's not much of an odor to these dried-out hedge